microsoft/TypeScript-Website/packages/handbook-v1/en/tutorials/tsconfig.json.md

 ## Details

 The `"compilerOptions"` property can be omitted, in which case the compiler's defaults are used.
 See our full list of supported [Compiler Options](/v2/tsconfig).

+## TSConfig Reference

+To learn more about the hundreds of configuration options in the [TSConfig Reference](/tsconfig).

 ## Schema